S3 method for class 'mdl_vtl_df'

 new_data

-The simulation horizon (can be used instead of new_data for regular time series with no exogenous regressors).
+for regular time series with no exogenous regressors).- bootstrap

-If TRUE, then forecast distributions are computed using simulation with resampled errors.
+, then forecast distributions are computed using simulation with resampled errors.- times

 The number of replications.